Guide

 Royal - Dramatic and Statement-Making

-The royal style puts your pet's head on a renaissance-era noble body — full old-master oil painting aesthetic, ornate uniform or baroque attire, dramatic lighting, museum backdrop.
-It's meant to be a little absurd and a lot charming.
+The royal style puts your pet's head on a renaissance-era noble body with full old-master oil painting energy: ornate clothing, dramatic lighting, and a museum-style backdrop.
+It is meant to be a little absurd and a lot charming.

-This is the strongest gift option of the four styles.
+This is the strongest gift option of the lineup.
 People receive it and laugh, then immediately want to hang it.
 It works particularly well in traditional, maximalist, or eclectic spaces where something bold earns its place on the wall.
-It's also a natural fit for memorial portraits — it treats the subject with a kind of playful reverence.
+It is also a natural fit for memorial portraits because it treats the subject with a kind of playful reverence.

 Best for:

-- Gifts — birthdays, holidays, new pet owners
+- Gifts for birthdays, holidays, and new pet owners

 - Statement walls or traditional interiors